mia-platform/documentation/docs/console/tutorials/create-extension.md

 - The Company has a project reachable externally, otherwise create one by referring to this [guide](/console/project-configuration/create-a-project.mdx).
 - The `Microfrontend Composer Toolkit` application created and exposed to view the Backoffice frontend.
 Follow this section of the [guide](/microfrontend-composer/tutorials/basics.mdx#setup-the-microservices) to do so.
 - The response from the Backoffice endpoint can be embedded within an iframe.
 See this [link](/development_suite/api-console/api-design/endpoints.md#manage-advanced-endpoint-parameters) for more information.
-- Miactl tool installed and using the context with the `my-tenant-id` setted as company ID and `my-project-id` setted as project ID.
-The instruction are on this [link](/cli/miactl/overview)
+- Miactl tool installed consulting the guide on this [link](/cli/miactl/overview)

 ## 1. Register Backoffice Extension